Last Updated on June 12, 2020 by Red Nomad OZ

 The FRG, now about 5 years old, was founded by Tom Harding who with current station owners Kevin and Anne Dawes, saw Farina’s potential as an historic site and set about restoring it as a tourist attraction.

 Apart from partnerships with various organisations and professional stonemasonry, all work is done by volunteers – to volunteer in 2017, use the Farina Restoration Group on-line form HERE!

 Those who are planning a similar venture should not underestimate the effectiveness of the Bakery drawcard!
 Word of mouth is already working its magic as winter’s onset signals the start of the Outback Adventure season and all sensible travellers head north for warmth.

 Stay at Farina Station Campground

 Of course it helps that Farina station has also set up an excellent campground with barbecues, fire pits, toilets (look out for one of them in MY BOOK!) and hot showers.
 All this luxury can be yours for just $AUD5 per person per night.
 It’s an excellent staging post en route to the rough stuff of the tracks further north.
 But it’s an attraction in its own right with walks along the river and no-longer-used railway tracks, and story boards detailing the history of the town’s rise, fall and restoration.

-The Group’s volunteers stay on site in the campground for the annual restoration activities while the bakery opens in May and June – some are reportedly the bakery’s best customers – and work on a roster system to ensure the bakery stays open.
+The Group’s volunteers stay on site in the campground for the annual restoration activities while the bakery opens for about 8 weeks between May and July – some are reportedly the bakery’s best customers – and work on a roster system to ensure the bakery stays open.

 I almost joined up on the spot!